Listen to This Article:

 Because there are so many responsibilities involved in this position, it’s common for restaurants to require substantial prior experience for prospective restaurant managers.
 That said, not all paths to management look the same.
 If you’re looking to land a position as a restaurant manager, you may want to try one of these strategies.

-1. Pursue Formal Education in Hospitality Management
+1. Enroll in Formal Education in Hospitality Management

 2. Acquire Real-World Experience Working in the Industry